ulfaslak/infostop/README.md

 # Infostop
 *Python package for detecting stop locations in mobility data*

-This package implements the algorithm described in (paper not written yet), for detecting stop locations in time-ordered location data.
+This package implements the algorithm described in https://arxiv.org/pdf/2003.14370.pdf, for detecting stop locations in time-ordered location data.

 ## Usage
 Given a location trace such as: